Why attend a photography workshop?

 We understand that things happen and circumstances occasionally cause change.
 It’s our hope that our cancellation policy is a fair approach to circumstances that may cause you to miss a workshop or would prevent us from conducting one.

 If you should cancel more than 90 days before the start of the workshop, we will refund all but 10% of the workshop fees.
-Alternatively, you can elect to apply 100% of your fee to a future workshop (on a space available basis).
-If you elect to apply your funds to a future workshop, you will forfeit the funds after two years from the original workshop date or when we discontinue offering workshops, whichever comes first.
+Alternatively, you can elect to apply 100% of your fee to a future workshop (on a space-available basis).
+If you elect to apply your funds to a future workshop, you will forfeit the funds after one (1) year from the original workshop date or when we discontinue offering workshops, whichever comes first.

-If you cancel between 60 and 90 days before the workshop you will be able to apply 100% of your paid funds to any other workshops (on a space available basis).
-If these funds are not applied to a workshop, you will forfeit them after two years from the original workshop date or when we discontinue offering workshops, whichever comes first.
+If you cancel between 60 and 90 days before the workshop we will refund 75% of your registration fee or you will be able to apply 100% of your paid funds to any other workshops (on a space-available basis).
+If these funds are not applied to a workshop, you will forfeit them one (1) year from the original workshop date or when we discontinue offering workshops, whichever comes first.

 I have more questions; how can I get in touch?